Law Enforcement Professional

 Considering a career in law enforcement?
 Law enforcement officials conduct fascinating and difficult work across all American cities from street to street.
 To give professionals the most in-depth look at law enforcement possible, this program examines the history, structure, actions and strategies of American police.
 Students will explore a number of interesting topics including the structure and purpose of federal, state and local police forces, their inner-workings and interconnectivity as well as the various ways each individual force plays a role in the collective effort to are on the front lines of everyday police functions, criminal accountability and the relationship between law enforcement and the community that maintains public order.

+This online program is taught by Condensed Curriculum International, an educational partner working with the University of Arkansas.
 Law Enforcement Professionals operate every day inside an ever-evolving world of crime and violence.
 Facing an array of issues from localized criminal activity to emergency and public health issues that constitute a national or international threat can come up at a moment’s notice, Law Enforcement Professionals are on the front lines of defense for our communities.
 To this end, all professionals involved in law enforcement from must have an array of applicable skills from combating and preventing crime in the first place, to solving crimes through strategic interviewing and interrogation of involved individuals and proper, legal criminal procedures necessary for the success of the legal system as well.

 Recognizing the need for skilled professionals that understand the difficult and highly-nuanced issues authorities face every day, the Law Enforcement program to take learners through the ins and outs of day-to-day police activity, such as criminal investigation, documenting a crime scene, note taking, photographing, writing effective reports, searches, and identifying and arresting suspends.
 Learners who complete this program will understand various police interviewing and interrogation techniques alongside investigation practices necessary to prevent a variety of crimes and mitigate potential effects.
 Moreover, this career track ensures learners come away from the program with a firm understanding of the criminal justice system and the ethical considerations that ensure its proper function every day.